Vaginal infections occur when bacteria, fungi or viruses grow in and around your vagina.

 Some treatments are available from your pharmacist as well as on prescription from your doctor.
 Always read the patient information leaflet that comes with your medicine.

-Most infections respond to antifungal treatments such as clotrimazole cream or pessaries (a medicine you put directly into your vagina), or fluconazole tablets, which are available from your pharmacist without prescription.
+Most infections respond to antifungal treatments such as clotrimazole cream or pessaries (a medicine you insert into your vagina), or antifungal tablets such as fluconazole.
+These are available from your pharmacist without prescription.
 The infection clears up completely in most women.
 If you’re pregnant, see your GP before taking any medicines to treat thrush.

 If your symptoms don't improve within seven to 14 days or symptoms come back, see your GP.
 He or she may prescribe a different antifungal medicine.
+If you suffer from repeated infections, a longer course of treatment might be recommended.
 Male partners don’t need treatment unless they have a rash or a sore penis.

 Antibiotic treatment clears BV infection in most women.
 Antibiotics are usually given in tablet form although sometimes, especially in pregnancy, your GP will prescribe a gel or cream.
 Male sexual partners don't need treatment.

-If you have trichomoniasis, your GP may refer you to a sexual health clinic.
+If you have trichomoniasis, your GP will usually refer you to a sexual health clinic.

-Trichomoniasis can sometimes get better without treatment, but your doctor will usually prescribe antibiotics.
-You can take antibiotics as a course of tablets for five to seven days or as a one-off large dose.
+Trichomoniasis can sometimes get better without treatment, but your doctor will prescribe antibiotics to make sure the infection clears.
+Antibiotics may be prescribed as a course of tablets for five to seven days or as a one-off larger dose.
 Sexual partners need to be treated too as symptoms are less common in men and they may not know they are infected.

-You will be given antibiotics as a one-off dose, or for chlamydia a week-long course.
+Your doctor will give you antibiotics as a one-off injection and tablets for gonorrhoea, or for chlamydia a course of tablets or a one-off dose.
 Sexual partners need to be treated too as symptoms are less common in men and your partner may not know he is infected.

 Treatment depends on where the warts are, what they look like and how many you have.
-You may be given creams or liquids, surgery, cryotherapy (a freezing procedure) or laser treatment.
+You may be given creams or liquids, cryotherapy (a freezing procedure), surgery or laser treatment.

 Some women find that the warts go after one treatment, whereas others need several treatments.

-Your GP may prescribe antiviral tablets, which stop the herpes from multiplying but don’t cure the infection.
+Your GP may prescribe antiviral tablets, which can reduce the severity of the attack but don’t eradicate the infection.
+This means that some women get further attacks.
 You need to take them for at least five days.

 You may also need to use a local anaesthetic ointment on your vulva to help with the pain.

-Chlamydia, gonorrhoea, trichomoniasis, genital warts and herpes are passed on by skin-to-skin contact, such as during sexual intercourse.
-A condom provides good protection against many STIs, but genital warts and herpes may still be passed on by contact with skin that is not covered with a condom.
+Chlamydia, gonorrhoea, trichomoniasis, genital warts and herpes are passed on by genital skin-to-skin contact or in bodily fluids during sexual intercourse.
+A condom provides good protection against many STIs.
+However, genital warts and herpes may still be passed on by contact with skin that is not covered with a condom.

-You can reduce your risk of having thrush or BV by:
+You can reduce your risk of having BV by:

 For answers to frequently asked questions on this topic, see FAQs.